pulp-platform/cheshire/README.md

 To build different parts of the project, run `make` followed by these targets:

-* `chs-hw-all`: generated hardware, including IPs and boot ROM
+* `hw-all`: generated hardware, including IPs and boot ROM
-* `chs-sw-all`: software running on our hardware
+* `sw-all`: software running on our hardware
-* `chs-sim-all`(†): scripts and external models for simulation
+* `sim-all`(†): scripts and external models for simulation
-* `chs-xilinx-all`: scripts for Xilinx FPGA implementation
+* `xilinx-all`: scripts for Xilinx FPGA implementation

-† *`chs-sim-all` will download externally provided peripheral simulation models, some proprietary and with non-free license terms, from their publically accessible sources; see `Makefile` for details.
-By running `chs-sim-all` or the default target `all`, you accept this.*
+† *`sim-all` will download externally provided peripheral simulation models, some proprietary and with non-free license terms, from their publically accessible sources; see `Makefile` for details.
+By running `sim-all` or the default target `all`, you accept this.*

-Running `chs-hw-all` is *required* at least once to correctly configure IPs we depend on.
-On reconfiguring any generated hardware or changing IP versions, `chs-hw-all` should be rerun.
+Running `hw-all` is *required* at least once to correctly configure IPs we depend on.
+On reconfiguring any generated hardware or changing IP versions, `hw-all` should be rerun.

 To run all build targets above (†):

 ```
-make chs-all
+make all
 ```

-If you have access to our internal servers, you can run `make chs-nonfree-init` to fetch additional resources we cannot make publically accessible.
+If you have access to our internal servers, you can run `make nonfree-init` to fetch additional resources we cannot make publically accessible.
 Note that these are *not required* to use anything provided in this repository.

 ## License